ibm-cloud-docs/containers/overview.md

 :  A container image is a package that includes the files, configuration settings, and libraries to run a container.
 An image is built from a text file called a Dockerfile.
 Dockerfiles define how to build the image and which artifacts to include in it.
 The artifacts that are included in a container consist of the app code, configuration settings, and any dependencies.

 Registry
 :   An image registry is a place to store, retrieve, and share container images.
-Registries can either be publicly available to anyone or privately available to a small group of users.
+Registries can either be publicly available to anyone or privately available to a limited group of users.
 When it comes to enterprise applications, use a private registry like {{site.data.keyword.cloud_notm}} to protect your images from being used by unauthorized users.